Last updated on July 5th, 2022

 Should I repair or replace my fridge?

-If your fridge freezer is over ten years’ old, it’s most likely that it would be better to replace it rather than repairing it.
+A typical fridge freezer should last between 8-10 years.
+If your fridge freezer is over ten years old, it’s most likely that it would be better to replace it rather than repair it.

 On the other hand, if you have a fairly new model already, it’s bespoke or built-in, or it’s an expensive large fridge freezer, then a repair will most likely cost you much less than replacing it.